How to Fix 'add-apt-repository command not found' on Ubuntu & Debian

 Introduction

-The 'add-apt-repository command not found' Ubuntu error appears when trying to add a new software repository.
-This indicates that the add-apt-repository package is missing on your system.
+The 'add-apt-repository command not found' error appears when adding a new software repository on Ubuntu and Debian-based distributions.
+The error indicates that the command and its base package are missing from the system.

-This tutorial resolves the 'add-apt-repository command not found' error on Ubuntu and Debian-based Linux distributions.
+This tutorial shows how to resolve the 'add-apt-repository command not found' error on Ubuntu and Debian-based Linux distributions.

 Prerequisites